9uillaume/fastapi-app/README.md

 10. Go to your GitHub and register all the secret variables (look in .env.example) in your repository (`settings` $\rightarrow$ (scroll down a bit) `Secrets` $\rightarrow$ `Actions` $\rightarrow$ `New repository secret`)

-**IMPORTANT**: Without the secrets registered in Codecov and GitHub, your `CI` will fail and life will be horrible 🤮🤬 **IMPORTANT**: Remember to always run the container update every once in a while.
-Without the arguments `-d --build`, your `Docker` dashboard will be full of junk containers!

 ## Project Structure